 19. Sip a Drink Made with Glacial Ice

-Alaskan bartenders, especially those aboard small ships with access to remote glaciers, are known to make a specialty polar drink with the clean, nutrient-rich ice from a glacier.
+Alaskan bartenders, especially those aboard small ships to Alaska with access to remote glaciers, are known to make a specialty polar drink with the clean, nutrient-rich ice from a glacier.
 Sounds pretty refreshing to me.

 Getting a “glacial facial” with glacier mud.

 The expansive Alaskan wilderness shares more than epic scenery and charismatic mega fauna, it also contains a wide variety of medicinal and nutritional foods that have been used by the locals for years.

 The expansive Alaskan wilderness contains a wide variety of medicinal foods that have been used by the locals for years.

 One example of a healthy snack found while bushwhacking through the bush is devil’s club, an important herb with the native Tlingit.
 This medicinal food has been known to aid curing digestive issues, fevers, arthritis, sore throats, diabetes and much more.

 Visiting a local distillery that makes gin with devil’s club.

 Best Time to Visit Alaska